The Walt Disney Company research snapshot

 Rating

-High-quality entertainment franchise with improving streaming economics, park durability, and linear TV transition risk
+High-quality entertainment franchise with improving streaming economics, durable parks, and rising regulatory, sports-cost, and linear-TV transition risk

 Trend status

-Below the 50-day and 200-day moving averages, with neutral RSI and weak moving-average trend signals
+Below the 50-day and 200-day moving averages, with neutral RSI near 46 and weak moving-average trend signals

 Informational use only.
 This page is not investment advice.